Speech With Milo - Adjectives Application Review

 Last week, I received an awesome hand-written note in the mail from Poorani Doonan, the creator of Speech With Milo apps!
 In the envelope I received 10 cute little Milo stickers!

 I cannot wait to share these stickers with my students!
-Therefore, as a thank you for these adorable stickers, I want to share the app review I wrote when Speech With Milo - Adjectives first came out when I applied to be an app reviewer for A4CWSN.
+Therefore, as a thank you for these adorable stickers, I want to share the first app review I ever wrote, which was for the application: Speech With Milo - Adjectives.
 Check out my review below.

 Lovable little Milo the mouse is at it again in a new app for the iPod and iPad!
 He has taught children in English and in Spanish various verbs and prepositions.
 In this new app, Milo teaches children adjectives!